Mightyall/EE538-Final/Report.md

 | GA               | 19.8612  |   6499453    |  8.95889 |

 <p align="center"><img src="ans/TSP.png" alt="Routing" width="500"/></p>
+The runtime compexity of Bruteforce is O(n!), and the worst case for backtracking is O(n!).
 In the results part.
 I seperately run 11, 12, 13, 20, 30, 40, 50 points for these algorithms with the same input.
 But the brute force and backtracking can not handle so much of hte points, so they stop at 13.
 So for 20 -50 parts, I can't get the best answer, so I just draw the comparision for each method.
 From the results we can see:

 #### 1. Backtracking really can save time compared with brute force, but still will cost a lot of time